hunterunger/hunterunger/README.md

 # 👋 Hi, I’m Hunter

-I develop software using the latest and greatest technilogies - such as React Native and Next.js.
+I develop software using the latest and greatest technologies - such as React Native and Next.js.

 I also do all kinds of graphic design - including print design, CGI, and engaging social media content.